Reclaimed Timbers

 Deck Board Profiles

 There’s more to choosing decking than just picking the material.
 You also need to choose a deck board profile.
 There are three main profiles: solid, grooved, and tongue and groove.
-The type of profile impacts the performance and appearance of your deck, so it’s important to choose the right decking profile for your project.
-Solid…
+Different profiles can impacts the performance and appearance of your deck.
+So, be sure to choose the right decking profile for your project.
+Solid Deck…

 Read More